isomerpages/nlb-curiocity/_sample/From Government Hill to Fort Canning Hill.md

 Image: Cannon

-...and the firing of a 68-pound carronade at 5am daily indicated the start of the day for those within a two-mile radius.
+Did not see any battles...and the firing of a 68-pound carronade at 5am daily indicated the start of the day for those within a two-mile radius.
 Up until 1896, the cannons were also used to signal the outbreak of fire.

 quote? was started despite protests from some quarters which believed it was a mistake to locate the fort on a hill so far removed from shore.